kuatsu/react-native-cloud-storage/docs/docs/api/CloudStorage.md

 ### `downloadFile(path, scope)`

 When a file has been uploaded to iCloud, it is not immediately synced across devices.
 This method will download the file from iCloud so you can safely process it.
-Does not have any effect on Google Drive and simply returns `true`.
+If it has already been downloaded, this will not do anything and immediately return.
+Does not have any effect on Google Drive.

 **Parameters**:

 - `path` (`string`): Required.
 The path including the filename to download.
 - `scope` ([`CloudStorageScope`](./enums/CloudStorageScope)): Optional.
 The storage scope (documents/app data) to use.
 Defaults to [`CloudStorageScope.AppData`](./enums/CloudStorageScope), unless the default scope has been changed via [`setDefaultScope()`](#setdefaultscopescope).

-**Returns**: A `Promise` that resolves to a `boolean`. `true` if the file was downloaded successfully, `false` otherwise.
+**Returns**: A `Promise` that resolves to `void` once the download has been triggered.

 ### `exists(path, scope)`